contrailnfx/contrail-virtual-fabric/README.md

 ## 2.4 Storage

-For better VM performance, it's recommended to leave a disk partition for libvirt volume.
-Here is an example.
+For better VM performance, it's recommended to leave a disk partition for libvirt volume (LVM) and launch VM on the volume.
+Here is an example to enable volume on disk partition.
 ```
 virsh pool-define-as --name lv --type logical --source-dev /dev/sda3
 virsh pool-build lv